-Enjoying Awa Odori and Kanto Balancing at Resorts World Sentosa’s first ever Summer Matsuri.
+Enjoying Awa Odori and Kanto Balancing at Resorts World Sentosa’s Summer Matsuri 2019.

 Read about this event last week on Facebook and had been excited about it ever since.

 You see, despite having visited Japan well over ten times, I’ve never actually seen any of its famed summer celebrations, reason being I avoid this (hot) season entirely.

 As enamoured as I am with the Japanese streets festivals, dance parades, and fireworks, which I see so often on Anime, I just can’t imagine myself enjoying Japan when it’s even warmer than Singapore.
 When it’s even SWEATIER than Singapore.

 Thank goodness, thus, for events like RWS’ first-ever Summer Matsuri, which brings the best of the Japanese summer here.
 The yummy selection of food aside, showcase performances of Shikoku’s Awa Odori dance and Tohoku’s Kanto balancing meant I could experience Japan’s most exotic summer celebrations right here in Singapore.
 What’s more, at a sheltered, breezy location.

 As I went on opening day, the crowd wasn’t unbearable too; I actually managed to secure front spots for both key performances.
 It was truly a delight watching the exotic performances so up close and personal.
 Absolutely thrilling as well.

 First off, the food stalls.
 To be honest, I wasn’t there for these but that was clearly not the case for many other visitors.
 The culinary selection was pretty decent too, with prices mostly between 6 dollars to 15.